Getting started

 }

-result.score # Integer from 0-4 (useful for implementing a strength bar)
+result.score # Integer from 0-4 (useful for implementing a strength bar).
+Is configurable in the options with timeEstimationValues other wise a default value is used.

 0 # too guessable: risky password. (guesses < 10^3)